not-kennethreitz/unmastered-impulses/README.md

 ## About this Distribution

-[Streaming links and direct downloads are available elsewhere](http://www.kennethreitz.org/unmastered-impulses), in various formats.
+[Streaming links and direct downloads are available](http://www.kennethreitz.org/unmastered-impulses), in various formats.
 This album is freely available for streaming on all major platforms (e.g. Spotify, TIDAL, &c).

 Track 14, *New Beginnings* (included here), is a bonus track, available only in direct downloads.